-More and more, online buyers have come to expect perks like free shipping.
+More and more, online buyers have come to expect perks like a free shipping service.
 And many will shop around if your store doesn’t offer it.

 Thankfully, there are clever ways to configuring your eCommerce shipping strategy to alleviate the cost of free shipping.
 Here’s how: